servicetitan/Stl.Fusion/README.md

 * `Option<T>` - an option type implementation.
 Initially I used `Optional` NuGet package, but ended up realizing there is almost nothing there, so it's more logical to simply re-implement it right in Stl.
 * `Result<T>` and related types (`IResult<T>`, `IResult`, `IMutableResult<T>`, `IMutableResult`) - stores either a result of type `T` or an error.
 * `Symbol` - a `struct` storing `(string Value, int ValueHashCode)`.
 Useful when you store lots of such strings in dictionaries, i.e. when the hash code has to be computed frequently.
-* `SymbolPath` - ~ like a functional list of `Symbol`s, i.e. stores the `(Symbol Head, SymbolPath Tail, int PathHashCode)`.
+* `SymbolList` - ~ like a functional list of `Symbol`s, i.e. stores the `(Symbol Head, SymbolList Tail, int PathHashCode)`.
 A good abstraction for scenarios where you want to search by these paths in dictionaries and build them dynamically.
 E.g. when you extend a path, no string concatenation happens, + its hash is computed from hashes of `Head` and `Tail` (i.e. already cached hashes).
-* Both `Symbol` and `SymbolPath` are used in `Stl.ImmutableModel`, though the abstractions seems to be useful in other places - that's why they're in Stl.
+* Both `Symbol` and `SymbolList` are used in `Stl.ImmutableModel`, though the abstractions seems to be useful in other places - that's why they're in Stl.
 The location in Stl root is arguable though, i.e. maybe I'll move them to `Stl.Strings` eventually.
 * `IgnoreEx` - `whatever.Ignore()` (returns void), `.IgnoreAsUnit()` (returns `Unit`), and `.ToUnitFunc()` extension methods
 * `Disposable` - a struct-based `IDisposable` implementation invoking the specified delegate on disposal.
 * `KeyValuePair` - `New<TKey, TValue>(key, value)` (why it's missing in .NET Core?) & `ToKeyValuePair(this (TKey Key, TValue Value) pair)`